oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 The third parameter MUST be a data aggregation path $p$ with single- or collection-valued segments whose last segment MUST be a primitive property.
 The node identifier(s) of an instance $u$ in the input set are the primitive values in $γ(u,p)$ reached via $p$ starting from $u$.
 Let $p=p_1/…/p_k/r$ with $k≥0$ be the concatenation where each sub-path $p_1,…,p_k$ consists of a collection-valued segment that is optionally followed by a type-cast segment and preceded by zero or more single-valued segments, and either $r$ consists of one or more single-valued segments or $k≥1$ and ${}/r$ is absent.

 The recursive hierarchy to be processed can also be a subset $H'$ of $H$.
 For this case a non-empty sequence $S$ of transformations MAY be specified as an optional parameter whose position varies from transformation to transformation and is given below.
 In general, let $H'$ be the output set of the transformation sequence $S$ applied to $H$, or $H'=H$ if $S$ is not specified.
-The transformations in $S$ MUST be listed in the section on [Transformations Preserving the Input Set Structure](#TransformationsPreservingtheInputSetStructure) or in the section on [Hierarchical Transformations Preserving the Input Set Structure](#HierarchicalTransformationsPreservingtheInputSetStructure) or be service-defined bound functions whose output set is a subset of the input set.
+The transformations in $S$ MUST be listed in [section ##TransformationsProducingaSubset] or [section ##HierarchicalTransformationsProducingaSubset] or be service-defined bound functions whose output set is a subset of the input set.

-## ##subsec Hierarchical Transformations Preserving the Input Set Structure
+## ##subsec Hierarchical Transformations Producing a Subset

-These transformations produce an output set that is a subset of their input set.
+These transformations produce an output set that consists of certain instances from their input set, possibly with repetitions or in a different order.

-Using the mechanism explained in the preamble of the `$apply` section, services can define bound functions that serve as additional hierarchical transformations preserving the input set structure.

 ### ##subsubsec Transformations `ancestors` and `descendants`

 In the simple case, the `ancestors` transformation takes an input set whose members belong to a recursive hierarchy $(H',Q)$.
-It determines a subset $U$ of the input set and then determines the set of ancestors of $U$ that were already contained in the input set.
-Its output set is the ancestors set, optionally including $U$.
+It determines a subset $A$ of the input set and then determines the set of ancestors of $A$ that were already contained in the input set.
+Its output set is the ancestors set, optionally including $A$.

 In the more complex case, the members of the input set are instead related to nodes in a recursive hierarchy.
-Then the `ancestors` transformation determines a subset $U$ of the input set, whose members are related to certain nodes in the hierarchy, called start nodes.
+Then the `ancestors` transformation determines a subset $A$ of the input set, whose members are related to certain nodes in the hierarchy, called start nodes.
 The ancestors of these start nodes are then determined, and the output set consists of instances of the input set that are related to the ancestors, or optionally to the start nodes.

 The `descendants` transformation works analogously, but with descendants.

 $H$, $Q$ and $p$ are the first three parameters defined [above](#CommonParametersforHierarchicalTransformations),

-The fourth parameter is a transformation sequence $T$ composed of transformations listed in the section on [Transformations Preserving the Input Set Structure](#TransformationsPreservingtheInputSetStructure) or in the section on [Hierarchical Transformations Preserving the Input Set Structure](#HierarchicalTransformationsPreservingtheInputSetStructure) and of service-defined bound functions whose output set is a subset of the input set. $U$ is the output set of this sequence applied to the input set.
+The fourth parameter is a transformation sequence $T$ composed of transformations listed [section ##TransformationsProducingaSubset] or [section ##HierarchicalTransformationsProducingaSubset] and of service-defined bound functions whose output set is a subset of the input set. $A$ is the output set of this sequence applied to the input set.

 $S$ is an optional fifth parameter as defined [above](#CommonParametersforHierarchicalTransformations) that restricts $H$ to a subset $H'$.
 The following parameter $d$ is optional and takes an integer greater than or equal to 1 that specifies the maximum distance between start nodes and ancestors or descendants to be considered.
 An optional final `keep start` parameter drives the optional inclusion of the subset or start nodes.

-The output set of the transformation ${\tt ancestors}(H,Q,p,T,S,d,{\tt keep\ start})$ or ${\tt descendants}(H,Q,p,T,S,d,{\tt keep\ start})$ is defined as the [union](#HierarchicalTransformations) of the output sets of transformations $F(u)$ applied to the input set for all $u$ in $U$.
+The output set of the transformation ${\tt ancestors}(H,Q,p,T,S,d,{\tt keep\ start})$ or ${\tt descendants}(H,Q,p,T,S,d,{\tt keep\ start})$ is defined as the [union](#HierarchicalTransformations) of the output sets of transformations $F(u)$ applied to the input set for all $u$ in $A$.
 For a given instance $u$, the transformation $F(u)$ determines all instances of the input set whose node identifier is an ancestor or descendant of the node identifier of $u$:

 If $p$ contains only single-valued segments, then, for `ancestors`,
 $$\matrix{